-Even though Dogecoin is a distant Bitcoin fork with several major differences in its source code, mining Dogecoin works similar to mining Bitcoin.
-Just like Bitcoin, Dogecoin is a decentralized cryptocurrency, whose digital ledger is maintained by a decentralized network of nodes instead of one single party.
+Dogecoin is a distant Bitcoin fork with several major differences in its source code.
+However, its mining process works similarly to Bitcoin mining.
+Just like Bitcoin, Dogecoin is a decentralized cryptocurrency whose digital ledger is maintained by a decentralized network of nodes instead of one single party.
 As a result, there is no central entity to distribute the cryptocurrency out into the world.
-The distribution of coins has therefore been designed in a decentralized manner.
+Thus, the distribution of coins has been designed in a decentralized manner.

-In place of a pre-mine, where the entire stack of Dogecoin would be created in one fell swoop before the network’s launch, Dogecoin is issued and released by the protocol in a pre-programed way.
+Instead of a pre-mine, where the entire stack of Dogecoin would have been created in one fell swoop before the network’s launch, Dogecoin is issued and released by the protocol in a pre-programmed way — similar to Bitcoin.
 The receivers of the newly issued Dogecoins are the so-called miners.
-These vital network participants are the ones doing the mining and are in return rewarded with the cryptocurrency.
+These vital network participants are the ones that grow the Dogecoin blockchain and are in return rewarded with DOGE.
 The term mining is an analogy that is borrowed from the process of extracting precious metals from the ground as they also need to be mined at the cost of labor and energy.

-While costs and energy are incurred for Dogecoin miners as well, they are not the result of digging into the ground in the search of precious metals.
-The energy used to mine Dogecoin is going into dedicated computer machines, powering processors in a global competition to solve cryptographic puzzles at the cost of computing power.
-Whichever miner successfully solves this puzzle first and thereby outcompetes his contenders and gets to add a new block to the blockchain is rewarded with some additional Dogecoin in what is called a block reward.
-This mechanism handsomely rewards the miners for providing computational power to the Dogecoin network and thereby making the network secure for the decentralized handling of peer-to-peer transactions.
+Costs and energy are incurred for Dogecoin miners as well, but they are not the result of digging the ground in search of precious metals.
+The energy used to mine Dogecoin is going to dedicated computer machines, powering processors in a global competition to solve mathematical puzzles.
+Whichever miner successfully solves this puzzle first and thereby outcompetes his contenders, gets to add a new block to the blockchain and is rewarded with Dogecoin in what is called a block reward.
+This mechanism handsomely rewards the miners for providing computational power to the Dogecoin network and thereby securing the network for the decentralized handling of peer-to-peer transactions.

 Read the guide: What is Dogecoin?

-However, in the beginning of 2014, 3 months before the last block reward would have been paid out, the developers decided to give Dogecoin a constant tail emission by keeping the block reward at a flat 10,000 coins per block.
-Dogecoin thereby became a disinflationary currency with a slowly declining inflation rate (4% in 2022, 3% in 2030, 1.5% in 2065, …).
+However, in the beginning of 2014, three months before the last block reward would have been paid out, the developers decided to give Dogecoin a constant tail emission by keeping the block reward at a flat 10,000 coins per block.
+Dogecoin thereby became a disinflationary currency with a slowly declining inflation rate (3.6% in 2024, 3% in 2030, 1.5% in 2065, …).

 As a result of removing Dogecoin’s hard cap supply, its price began to decrease and the network’s hashrate declined significantly throughout 2014.
-To protect the network from 51 percent attacks, the developers decided to enable ‘merge mining’ which allowed the Dogecoin network to receive hashrate from other proof-of-work blockchains running on the same scrypt-algorithm.
+To protect the network from 51% percent attacks, the developers decided to enable ‘merge mining,’ which allowed the Dogecoin network to receive hashrate from other proof-of-work blockchains running on the same scrypt-algorithm.
 Merge mining allows miners to contribute computing power to two chains at once and thereby compete for both rewards, without having to split the provided hashrate among the two networks.
-For miners today it is therefore possible and a no-brainer to mine both Dogecoin and Litecoin simultaneously.
+As a result, miners today can mine both Dogecoin and Litecoin simultaneously.

-Contributing to the mining of Dogecoin requires the provision of processing power, also known as hashpower, to the Dogecoin network.
-Because Dogecoin represents an open, permissionless system like Bitcoin, anyone with access to computer processing power can participate in mining.
-In the early days of Dogecoin it was very well possible to mine the cryptocurrency using home CPU and GPU computer hardware.
-Due to Dogecoin’s recent surge in popularity, ever more hash power is being provided to the network, making mining increasingly more difficult.
+Mining Dogecoin requires the provision of processing power, also known as hashpower, to the Dogecoin network.
+Because Dogecoin represents an open, permissionless system like Bitcoin, anyone with access to computer-processing power can participate in mining.
+In the early days of Dogecoin, it was very well possible to mine the cryptocurrency using home CPU and GPU computer hardware.
+Due to Dogecoin’s surge in popularity, ever more hashpower is being provided to the network, making mining increasingly more difficult.
 Today, Dogecoin cannot be mined efficiently with a computer processing unit (CPU) anymore.
-At least a powerful graphic card unit (GPU), or better a so-called application-specific integrated (ASIC) mining machine is necessary to provide relevant hashpower to the network.
+At least a powerful graphic card unit (GPU), or better, a so-called application-specific integrated (ASIC) mining machine, is necessary to provide relevant hashpower to the network.

-Just like the Bitcoin mining industry, Dogecoin mining today is also dominated by mining pools.
-If someone is in possession of only limited computing power, it is best to connect these mining machines to so-called mining pools.
-This way, a smaller miner can team up with a lot of hashpower, making it more probable that he will get a steady flow of block rewards out of his minings machines.
-Whenever the respective mining pool finds a new block, the smaller miner gets a share of the rewards proportional to the hashpower he has contributed.
-Further, most of these mining pools allow for merged mining, which allows miners to participate in the mining of multiple scrypt-based currencies at once without compromising on the hashrate.
+Just like the Bitcoin mining industry, Dogecoin mining today is dominated by mining pools.
+If a miner can only provide limited computing power, it is best to connect these mining machines to so-called mining pools.
+This way, a smaller miner can team up with a lot of other hashpower, making it more probable that they will get a steady flow of block rewards from their mining activities.
+Whenever the respective mining pool finds a new block, each miner gets a share of the rewards proportional to the hashpower they have contributed.
+Further, most of these mining pools allow for merged mining, which allows miners to participate in the mining of multiple scrypt-based currencies at once without having to split up their hashrate.

-A miner’s individual profitability depends on four different variables: Energy costs, hashpower provided, the current Dogecoin price and the block reward.
-The most important of these parameters are the energy costs, which strongly vary depending on a miner’s geographic location.
-The other 3 variables are similar for all miners.
-Therefore, miners tend to set up their equipment in places where energy costs are comparatively low making their mining business more profitable.
+A miner’s individual profitability depends on four different variables: Energy costs, hashpower provided, the current Dogecoin price, and the block reward.
+The most important of these parameters is the energy costs, which strongly vary depending on a miner’s geographic location.
+The other three variables are similar for all miners.
+Therefore, miners tend to set up their equipment in places where energy costs are comparatively low, making their mining business more profitable.

 Looking at the most profitable GPU we see that they make $0.25 – $2 a day, depending on the current Dogecoin price.
-To amortize the GPU, depending on the exact model, it takes 1-2 years.
-Newer Nvidia models also provide half the hashrate of previous models, making them on purpose less attractive for mining to ensure availability for other use cases.
-In summary, we see that buying GPU for the sole purpose of mining Dogecoin (and Litecoin) at current price levels is rather unattractive.
+To amortize the GPU, depending on the exact model, it takes 2 to 3 years.
+Some newer Nvidia models also provide half the hashrate of previous models, making them on purpose less attractive for mining to ensure availability for other use cases.
+In summary, we see that buying GPUs for the sole purpose of mining Dogecoin (and Litecoin) at current price levels is rather unattractive.
 But for someone owing a powerful GPU, it can be a nice way to earn a few extra bucks.

 Things look better when mining with the newest model ASIC miners.
-These make a profit of approximately $5 – $10 a day when mining both Litecoin and Dogecoin simultaneously and take around 1 year to pay off.
-Certainly a healthy way to acquire Doge without the need to speculate by buying the coin on the exchanges.
+These make a profit of approximately $10 – $40 a day when mining both Litecoin and Dogecoin simultaneously and take around 1 to 2 years to pay off.

 Read the guide: How to Buy Dogecoin